- What makes Liberation Road different from the other socialist groups out there?

 Are you against religion?

 We come from a political tradition that is not religious and sees organized religion primarily as a tool of the existing order, encouraging oppressed people to seek salvation in the hereafter rather than justice today.
 However, there are obvious exceptions to this — major trends in the Black church, and the many people of faith who’ve been fighters for justice and even socialism, and with whom we’re honored to work in many struggles.
-In fact, some Freedom Road members identify as religious and actively participate in congregations.
+In fact, some Liberation Road members identify as religious and actively participate in congregations.
 We believe that the role of religion and, more broadly, spirituality is among the important topics that that we need to explore more deeply.

 Do you really believe there could ever be a revolution in this country?